mobilpay/PHP_CARD/README.md

     Your message, to helping you find the error.

 ## Security
-The NETOPIA Payments API service is protected to ensure that only authorized members use it.
+The messages exchanged with NETOPIA Payments are protected to ensure that only authorized requests are done.

 There are three levels of security:
 1. Request authentication using an API Signature included in the request (Signature field)